CAMERAderie’s Blood and Glory Co-DP

 I had the privilege of having access to a dark room when I was in high school.
 I fell in love with the process of making images.
 Watching prints magically appear once dropped in developer was just the coolest thing!
 I also took a class Junior year where we watched Fellini’s 8 ½.
 I watched that opening dream sequence and was absolutely floored.
 After the class I asked my teacher who was responsible for camera movement, lighting, and framing and she told me that was the job of the cinematographer.
 Once I could put the name to it that was it for me.

 What’s something unusual about you?

 I worked at a deli throughout high school and a farmer’s market throughout college.
 I’d love to at some point run a little sandwich shop/cafe in a sleepy town in northern California or the Hudson Valley.
 I would just make delicious sandwiches, always have the perfect record playing, and close the shop at around 3pm to go on a bike ride.

 Last year I shot for Verizon’s “The Team Who Wouldn’t Be Here”, a Superbowl campaign that won awards at both the Cannes Lion and the Clios.
 I was obviously elated to hear that “Blood and Glory” got into TriBeca, my hometown festival!

 What are you up to during the Covid-19 lock down?

 Given that many of the productions I was attached to have been put on pause, I’ve been keeping busy reading scripts and taking photographs.
 My partner is an ER doctor so I’ve been documenting the subtle ways in which his daily routines (and those of his colleagues) have been altered by the COVID-19 pandemic.
-Little things like keeping a close shave so his mask fits snug, no longer wearing his wedding ring to help with hand hygiene, etc. Aside from that I’m looking forward to shooting a few music videos this year with a few new directors that I’ve been eager to collaborate with.
+Little things like keeping a close shave so his mask fits snugly, no longer wearing his wedding ring to help with hand hygiene, etc. Aside from that I’m looking forward to shooting a few music videos this year with new directors that I’ve been eager to collaborate with.